Community Programs

 - To complete registration and reserve your booking, a payment will be required using a credit card.
 We are unable to reserve time slots without payment at this time.

-- Complete the associated Waiver Form for the program:
+- Complete the associated Waiver Form for the program (embedded within the registration)

 IMPORTANT: If you anticipate that your child requires extra support (neurodivergent, for example: ADHD) – please contact programs@swanlake.bc.ca prior to booking to ensure the program is a good fit for everyone.